Reasons to Protect Your SaaS Data

 Just as humans are prone to errors, so are systems.
 While machines can greatly reduce the risk of individual human error, data can still be compromised/corrupted without warning, potentially leading to all your vital data vanishing at once.
 The consequences are beyond imagination!

-Data replication stores your data on multiple sites or nodes which increases the availability of data even in adverse situations like system failure.
+Data replication software lets you store your data on multiple sites or nodes which increases the availability of data even in adverse situations like system failure.
 By moving your data to different sources, you can make sure that your data is continuously available.
 Thus, even in a “system crash” scenario, you will have access to all of your relevant data and can keep going.

 Backup vs Replication